 Centigraph Adding Machine: How It Worked

 The Centigraph Adding machine has five keys.
 The plate is twisted to the point where the ciphers may be viewed via its aperture by pressing the keys.
 For digits higher than five, a user must press two keys simultaneously.
 For instance, to input the number seven, one has to press five and two together.
-Prompting these numbers caused the plate to shift to the right, five numbers to the left, and figure 7 appeared in the aperture.
+Prompting these numbers caused the plate to shift to the right, and five numbers to the left, and the number 7 appeared in the aperture.
 The scale can count up to 99, but there is a five-positional pointer for hundreds, allowing the total to reach 599.

 The keys 1, 2, 3, and 4 control pawls on a disc with 100 notches around its circle, while the 5 key controls a pawl on a disc with 20 apertures around its circumference.
 In opposing directions, the two discs spin.
 The discs are all fixed on the same axis and are only linked by a coiled spring that wraps around that axis.
 The digits 1-99 are printed on the 100-notch disc, and the total is displayed via a square hole in the 20-notch disc.
 The 100-notch disc has a spiral groove through which a pin carried at the end of a pointer pivoted to the 20-notch disc traverses.
 This pointer shows the hundreds up to 500.